zawachte/morgue/README.md

 #### Backup Storage

 The only storage locations for backups are local storage and s3.
-For s3 storage you need to ensure that the targeted bucket already exists.
+For s3 storage you need to ensure the machine has proper aws auth setup and the targeted bucket already exists.

 ### Systemd service mode